oxfordmmm/NEKSUS_ont_hybrid_assembly_comparison/README.md

 ### Bioinformatics

 #### Basecalling
-Long-read sequences were basecalled with Dorado (v5.0.0 super high accuracy (sup) simplex DNA models).
-The genome assembly/annotation pipeline (assembly_comparison_pipeline_v2.tar.gz) was written in Nextflow (v24.04.3) based on an earlier Nanopore assembly comparison (Sanderson et al., 2023; 2024).
+Long-read sequences were basecalled with Dorado (v5.0.0 super high accuracy simplex DNA models).
+The genome assembly/annotation pipeline (assembly_comparison_pipeline_v2.tar.gz) was written in Nextflow (v24.04.3) based on an earlier Nanopore assembly comparison^1^.

 #### Quality control
-Raw-read and assembly quality was assessed with SeqKit (v2.9.0).
+Raw-read and assembly quality was assessed with SeqKit^2^ v2.9.0.

 #### Subsampling
-Long-reads were subsampled to 60x using the built-in subsampling and genome size estimation scripts from Autocycler, and short-reads to 100x with Rasusa (v2.1.0).
+Long-reads were subsampled to 60x using the built-in subsampling and genome size estimation scripts from Autocycler^3^ v0.2.1, and short-reads to 100x with Rasusa^4^ v2.1.0.

 #### Assembly
-Genomes were assembled using three long-read only assemblers (Flye v2.9.5, Hybracter long v0.11.2, and the consensus assembler Autocycler v0.2.1), and three hybrid assemblers (Hybracter hybrid, Unicycler v0.5.1 normal and bold modes).
-The input long-read assemblies used for Autocycler were 4 assemblies each of Canu, Flye, Raven, Miniasm, and Hybracter long, where each of the 4 assemblies per assembler was derived from an independently subsampled set of reads.
+Genomes were assembled using three long-read only assemblers (Flye^5^ v2.9.5, Hybracter^6^ long v0.11.2, and the consensus assembler Autocycler^3^ v0.2.1), and three hybrid assemblers (Hybracter^6^ hybrid, Unicycler^7^ v0.5.1 normal and bold modes).
+The input long-read assemblies used for Autocycler were 4 assemblies each of Canu, Flye, Raven, Miniasm, and Hybracter long, where each of the 4 assemblies was derived from an independently subsampled set of reads.
 The Flye an Hybracter long assemblies from the first subsampled reads set was used in downstream analyses.

 #### Polishing
 Three polishing modalities were investigated:
-- long-read polishing with one round of Medaka v2.0.1 with subsampled reads
+- long-read polishing with one round of Medaka^8^ v2.0.1 with subsampled reads
-- long-read polishing with one round of Medaka v2.0.1 with a full-set of reads
+- long-read polishing with one round of Medaka^8^ v2.0.1 with a full-set of reads
-- short-read polishing with Polypolish v0.6.0 and Pypolca v0.3.1
+- short-read polishing with Polypolish^9^ v0.6.0 and Pypolca^10^ v0.3.1

 #### Assembly evaluation
 Assembly completeness was assessed by the proportion of chromosomes and plasmids reconstructed.
 Chromosomes were defined as 'fully reconstructed' where a contig was >4Mb and fully circularised.
 Plasmids were either fully reconstructed, or partly reconstructed/misassembled.
-Fully reconstructed plasmids were defined as contigs that aligned to eachother (dnadiff from the MUMmer4 package (v4.0.0)), had the same replicon/Inc type assignment (PlasmidFinder v), had the same circulairity (either all circular, or all linear) and were within 200bp in length of eachother, from at least 2 assemblers.
+Fully reconstructed plasmids were defined as contigs that aligned to eachother (dnadiff from MUMmer4^11^ v4.0.0), had the same replicon/Inc type assignment (PlasmidFinder^12^ v), had the same circulairity (either all circular, or all linear) and were within 200bp in length of eachother, from at least 2 assemblers.
 Misassembled plasmids were defined as fully reconstructed, but where one of the Inc typ, circularity, or length criteria were not met.

-Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies using Pypolca, MLST assignment (mlst v2.23.0), and the recovery of key resistance and virulence genes (AMRFinderPlus v4.0.3 with the species flag inferred from Kraken2 (v2.1.3)).
+Accuracy was assessed by substitutions and indels corrected by realigning Illumina short-reads to assemblies using Pypolca^10^, MLST assignment (mlst^13^ v2.23.0), and the recovery of key resistance and virulence genes (AMRFinderPlus^14^ v4.0.3 with the species flag inferred from Kraken2^15^ v2.1.3).

 ### Statistical analysis and visualisation